Drawing Fib Retracement Areas on Upwards and Downwards Trend

 Explanation for the Above Example

-Once the trade transaction hit the 50.0 % level, this zone provided a lot of support for the price, & afterwards the stock trading market then resumed the original up trend & continued to move upwards.
+Once the trade transaction hit the 50.0 % level, this zone provided a lot of support for price, & afterwards the stock trading market then resumed the original up trend & continued to move upwards.

 23.6% provides minimum support & isn't an ideal place which to place an order.